Advertisment

 Me Time

 Along with milk, women have also been fed with the thought that they need to prioritise others over themselves.
-They are made to feel guilty for taking time for themselves due to the unrealistic social expectations of being nurturers and caregivers.
+They are made to feel guilty for taking time for themselves due to the unrealistic social expectations of being nurturers and carers.
 Women are ingrained with the notion that self-care is selfish, and they are conditioned to believe that they are being selfish if they prioritise themselves over others.
 But it’s high time women overcome this mindset, understand the importance of self-care, and set healthy boundaries.

 Views expressed by the author are their own